-The entire main shaft ductwork system is 316 stainless steel in order to achieve a 20 year design life and with some of the ducts being 2.2m diameter we have used specialist construction techniques.
+The entire main shaft ductwork system is 316 stainless steel sections to achieve a 20-year design life and with some of the ducts being 2.2m diameter we have used specialist construction techniques.
 Due to the depth of the pumping station replacement of ductwork will be very difficult and so selection of the correct materials is important.

-The entire access shaft ductwork systems are 316 stainless steel, but fire rated for 4 hours.
+The entire access shaft ductwork systems are 316 stainless steel sections, but fire rated for 4 hours.

 Probably the biggest challenge on this project was how we would safely complete the installation.
-Conventional methods such as scaffolding and man riders were considered, but it was impossible to use this method because of the space available and of course would have a larger environmental impact by the use of two cranes.
+Conventional methods such as scaffolding and man riders were considered, but it was impossible to use this method because of the space available and of course would have a larger environmental impact using two cranes.

 At about the same time as this, an A/C system was being fitted on the 9th floor, in a light-well of a building that had multiple owners/landlords.
 The time taken to receive the necessary permissions to erect scaffold would have meant costly delays to the project.

-The ATS rope access team is the only one in the World that can install the huge ventilation system on The Lee Tunnel Project, in the required location.
+The Air Technology Systems rope access team is the only one in the World that can install the huge ventilation system on The Lee Tunnel Project, in the required location.